Azure/Verified-Telemetry-Solution-Sample/README.md

 git clone --recursive https://github.com/Azure/Verified-Telemetry-Solution-Sample.git
 ```
 ### Step 2: Setup Docker Desktop
-* Steps to install can be found [here](https://docs.docker.com/desktop/)
+* Steps to install Docker locally can be found [here](https://docs.docker.com/desktop/)
 * If you run into issues, please see [Docker Troubleshooting page](https://docs.docker.com/docker-for-windows/troubleshoot/) for more details
-* Ensure Docker Desktop is up and running
+* Ensure Docker Desktop is up and running (click the system tray icon on the task bar to see the docker status)

 ### Step 3: Get IoT Hub Connection String
 * In your CLI console, run the [az iot hub show-connection-string](https://docs.microsoft.com/en-us/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-show-connection-string) command to get the connection string for your IoT hub.